Macron berates Israeli security men in tussle at Jerusalem church

 France views it as a provocation when Israeli police enter the church’s sandstone complex, in a part of Jerusalem captured and annexed by Israel in the 1967 Middle East war.

 Wednesday’s incident was a case of deja vu all over again.
-In 1996, former President Jacques Chirac lost patience with Israeli security agents at the same church, telling one of them that his treatment was a “provocation” and threatening to get back on his plane.
+In 1996, France’s then-president Jacques Chirac lost patience with Israeli security agents at the same church, telling one of them that his treatment was a “provocation” and threatening to get back on his plane.

 Chirac refused to enter St. Anne until Israeli security left the site.